Emmenemoi/asaodevbox/README.md

 # asaodevbox
 Automatic kubernetes developement server provisioning from OSX or Linux

+# Prerequisite

+You need functional docker installation, fuse module loaded on linux.
+For Mac OS X, you should use [osxfuse](https://osxfuse.github.io/).

 # General principle
 - The developer prepares an Installer Device
 - The developer inserts the Installer Device on the AsaoDevBox